1988 National League Championship Series: Game 5

-The Dodgers jumped on Mets starting pitcher Sid Fernandez in the fourth and fifth innings, to run out to a 6–0 lead.
-Catcher Rick Dempsey hit a two-run double in the fourth, and Alfredo Griffin drove Dempsey in with another double.
-Kirk Gibson delivered the crushing blow with a three-run home run in the fifth.
+The Dodgers jumped on Mets starting pitcher Sid Fernandez in the fourth and fifth innings to run out to a 6–0 lead.
+In the fourth, Fernandez allowed a one-out single to Mike Marshall and a walk to John Shelby before catcher Rick Dempsey, making his first start of the series, doubled them both in.
+Two batters later, Alfredo Griffin drove Dempsey in with another double.
+The next inning, Kirk Gibson crushed a three-run homer to right, bringing in Steve Sax and Mickey Hatcher who singled in front of him, and chasing Fernandez from the game.